Tsabo/practical-sde-assessments/SDE2_Interviewer_Guide.md

 - Would they ask for help when stuck, or silently deliver broken code?
 - Do they care about quality or just "getting it working"?
 - Can they communicate technical ideas clearly?
+- Do they manage scope and time effectively?

-**Remember:** A good SDE1/SDE2 doesn't need to know everything, but they need to:
+**Remember:** A good SDE2 should:
 - ✅ Write code others can understand
-- ✅ Think about failure cases
+- ✅ Think about failure cases without prompting
-- ✅ Be willing to learn
+- ✅ Own their technical decisions
 - ✅ Take responsibility for quality
 - ✅ Communicate clearly
+- ✅ Manage scope appropriately